baseboxorg/jeffskinnerbox.github.io/content/ideas/rip-cd-from-command-line.md

 ogg123 track01.ogg
 ```

+Most media players depend on song tags or ID3 tags encoded onto the sound file.
+Song tags are small forms that contains the song’s title, artist, album,
+and other related information.
+When deciding how to sort, display, and categorize your music,
+media players like, Windows Media Player, reads those tags
+— not the songs’ filenames.
+Most portable music players, including the iPod, also rely on tags.

-Song tags can be added to the encode file
+Song tags can be added to the encode file via the tools used to create the sound file.
+For the OGG format:

 ```bash
 # encoding a wav to ogg with tags